Skip to main content

 The discount profit calculator that shows the volume a promo really needs

-It's the mirror image of our Selling Price Calculator.
+The mirror image of the Selling Price Calculator.
 That tool works forward from a target margin to the price you should charge.
 This one works backward from a price cut to the sales lift it requires and the floor you must not cross.
 Use it before you schedule a coupon, a flash sale, a Prime Day deal, or a clearance markdown.

 How it works